-By contrast, affixes can definitely be borrowed, but this happens less frequently, and it is especially rare with affixes that carry certain grammatical meanings.
+By contrast, while affixes can be borrowed, this happens less frequently, and it is especially rare with affixes that carry certain grammatical meanings.
 Thus, English has many non-native suffixes that confer nominal, adjectival, and verbal categories (conform-ity, custom-ary, custom-ize, etc.).
-Quechua has borrowed suffixes from Spanish, such as diminutives (see $\S3.2.2$), but only one loan suffix is uncontroversially a function morpheme: the Spanish plural -s (Quechua's native plural is -kuna).
+Quechua has borrowed suffixes from Spanish, such as diminutives, but only one loan suffix is uncontroversially a function morpheme: the Spanish plural -s (Quechua's native plural is -kuna).